threecuptea/spark_tutorial_2/README.md

     Cloudera Manager and is distributed as two files: a CSD file and a parcel.
 Follow the instruction on https://www.cloudera.com/documentation/spark2/latest/topics/spark2_installing.html to install them.

-    To get Apache Spark 2.x work with Apache Hadoop in pseud-distributed mode, we need to install compatible version of hadoop (spark-2.1.1-bin-hadoop2.7 only works with hadoop 2.7).
+    To get Apache Spark 2.x work with Apache Hadoop in pseudo-distributed mode, we need to install compatible version of hadoop (spark-2.1.1-bin-hadoop2.7 only works with hadoop 2.7).
 Follow the instruction http://hadoop.apache.org/docs/r2.7.3/hadoop-project-dist/hadoop-common/SingleCluster.html